FAQs on Bodywork

 A: There are a few ways to answer this question because massage is technically considered part of bodywork.
 In terms of the work that I do though, here are some differences:

 With massage, you are not clothed.
-The bodywork I do, you are.
+The bodywork I do, you are clothed.

 With massage, lotion or oil is used.
-The bodywork I do, it is not.
+The bodywork I do, lotion or oil is not used.

 With massage, there's manipulation of the muscle tissue.
 The bodywork I do, it's mostly light touch on specific points.
 Sometimes there is slight manipulation of the muscle tissue.